Posts

 Does your vehicle steer or pull to one side when you apply your brakes?

-All these symptoms are the most common signs of a potential brake system hazard! problems, and they should be looked at immediately.
+All these symptoms are the most common signs of potential brake system hazards, and they should be looked at immediately.
 Of course, they have the potential to cause a lethal accident.
 Brakes are there to stop your car, and they should not be treated lightly.
 In a word, if you have them inspected at regular intervals, you will reduce the chances of future safety problems.

 Car Brake Warning Lights